lorin1999/pet/_tools/course_inspector/README.md

 - [ ] Execute Jupyter Notebooks to make sure they work

-## Convention over configuration
+## Specs

+**Convention over configuration**

-* All *.md, *.ipynb, *.py files are considered part of the course
-* File and folder starting with a dot or an underscore, are ignored by inspections.
+* All *.md, *.ipynb and *.py files are considered part of the course -- except files and folders starting with a dot or an underscore.
 * The README.md in the root of the project contains the Table of contents and should reference all lower level README.md files.

+... to be continued.